OpenFn/docs/articles/2021-10-08-job-writing-standard.md

 map data**.

-Depending on the type of job you are writing, it's always good to make a clear separation of concerns between your tasks.
+Depending on the type of job you are writing, it's always good to make a clear separation of concerns between your tasks (operations).
 See it as a diagram where you have different activities, each activity taking one specific input and producing one specific output.

+## An example to go with

 ![Sample BPMN diagram](/img/bpmn_example.png)